karlospn/mytechramblings-site-source-code/content/posts/trying-out-the-built-in-container-support-for-the-dotnet-7-sdk.md

 > **Just show me the code!**
 > As always, if you don’t care about the post I have uploaded the source code on my [Github](https://github.com/karlospn/trying-out-the-built-in-container-support-for-the-dotnet-7-sdk).

-A few months ago the built-in container support for the .NET SDK was announced.
+A few months ago, the built-in container support for the .NET SDK was announced.
 This feature allows us to containerize our application using the ``dotnet publish`` command, with no need of having to write a  ``Dockerfile``.

-To make the container support work we just have to add a series of properties in the application project file (.csproj), install the ``Microsoft.NET.Build.Containers`` package and run the ``dotnet publish`` command, the output artifact will be a container image of our app.
+To make it work we just have to add a series of properties in the application project file (.csproj), install the ``Microsoft.NET.Build.Containers`` package and run the ``dotnet publish`` command, the output artifact will be a container image of our app.

 I've been wanting to try this new feature for quite a while, but I don't want to use it with a simple "Hello World" .NET app, because I know that it will work well with it.
-Instead, **I decided that I'll try to migrate an app that has a rather "complex" ``Dockerfile`` to a new version that has no ``Dockerfile`` and instead uses the container support feature**.
+Instead, **I decided that I'll try to migrate an app that has a rather "complex" ``Dockerfile`` to a new version that has no ``Dockerfile`` and instead uses the built-in container support feature**.

 # **Application & Dockerfile**